 Important: This article is about the Microsoft Defender app that is included with Microsoft 365 Family or Personal subscriptions.
 If you're looking for information about the Microsoft Defender antivirus that is built into Microsoft Windows, see Stay protected with Windows Security.

 If you haven't installed Defender on your devices yet, follow the steps in Installing Microsoft Defender.
-Then open the app and sign in with your personal Microsoft account to get it set up.

 Microsoft Defender is a security app that helps people and families stay safer online with malware protection, web protection, real-time security notifications, and security tips.
 Microsoft Defender is included in a Microsoft 365 Family or Personal subscription and works on your phone (Android or iOS), PC, and Mac.

 Windows Security, formerly known as Windows Defender Security Center, is an app built into Windows 10 or 11 that helps keep your PC more secure.
 It includes Microsoft Defender Antivirus, an antivirus tool that helps protect you against viruses, ransomware, and other malware.

 For more information, see Stay protected with Windows Security.